DIPlib/diplib/DIPthoughts.md

 except for evaluating `IsAtEnd()`.
 That means that the iterator can be incremented and decremented past the image boundaries.
 This is useful if the image that we're iterating over is a ROI of a larger image, where we're interested in getting values outside of the image window.
-The user must thus be carefull (just as when using iterators on containers in the standard library, they don't test either!).
+The user must thus be careful (just as when using iterators on containers in the standard library, they don't test either!).
 Note that the boundary condition is thus not relevant here.